-8.5.5 Excessive Penalties in one Game
+8.5.3 Excessive Penalties in one Game

-Any player receiving three (3) penalties excluding tripping, hooking and interference in one game shall be automatically ejected.
+Any player receiving three (3) penalties excluding tripping, hooking, holding, delay of game, and interference in one game shall be automatically ejected.
 Any player ejected under this section on five (5) occasions will be suspended for the next league or playoff game.